What do I need to know about Wetlands when buying or selling real estate?

 Not your neighbors, not the government, nobody!

-That means you won’t see annoying structures being erected on your nearby Wetlands, on your property or not, violating your privacy and affecting the value of your property.
+That means you won’t see annoying structures being erected on your nearby Wetlands, on your property or not, that would violate your privacy and affect the appeal and value of your property.

 List of pros:

-Now, a list of other pros not really countered by negatives, just positives with no hardly any downside of Wetlands, large or small:
+Now, a list of other positives not really countered by negatives, just pros with hardly any downside to Wetlands, large or small:

-- Wetlands self-manage and maintain themselves, in a delicate, but well balanced ecosystem, so no upkeep of any kind for the landowner.
+- Wetlands self-manage and maintain themselves, in a delicate but well-balanced ecosystem, so there is no upkeep of any kind for the landowner.

-- Wetlands improve water quality; they are the kidneys of the landscape, filtering water by capturing runoff, stripping it from contaminants, pollutants, sediment like nitrates, before releasing them into underground aquifers or rivers, streams and other outlets.
-They process wastewater and stormwater chemically, biologically and physically in a very cost-effective and natural way compared to multimillion dollar treatment plants.
+- Wetlands improve water quality; they are the kidneys of the landscape, filtering water by capturing runoff and stripping it from contaminants, pollutants, and sediment like nitrates before releasing them into underground aquifers, rivers, streams, and other outlets.
+They process wastewater and stormwater chemically, biologically, and physically in a very cost-effective and natural way compared to multimillion-dollar treatment plants.

-- Wetlands Control Local Erosion; They protect pond & streambanks from erosion.
-The roots of wetland plants hold soil in place and can reduce velocity of water currents.
+- Wetlands Control Local Erosion; they protect ponds and streambanks from erosion.
+The roots of wetland plants hold soil in place and can reduce the velocity of water currents.
 Filter and control upland runoff.

 - Wetlands enhance a biodiverse, Safe Habitat for Wildlife, especially threatened and endangered species.
-Wetlands cover an approx 5% of the land , yet 35% of threatened and endangered species live in Wetlands only.
-An additional 20% use Wetlands at some point in their life.
+Wetlands cover approximately 5% of the land, yet 35% of threatened and endangered species live in Wetlands only.
+An additional 20% use Wetlands at some point in their lives.
 Over 50% of the 800 species of protected migratory birds in the U.S. rely on Wetlands.

-- Protection From Drought; Wetlands release stored floodwaters during droughts and soften the impact on nearby land and ecosystem of extended dry spells.
+- Protection From Drought; Wetlands release stored floodwaters during droughts and soften the impact on nearby land and ecosystems of extended dry spells.

-- Water Source; Wetlands can enhance water supply, serving as reservoirs for the watershed and releasing retained water into surface water and ground water.
+- Water Source; Wetlands can enhance water supply by serving as reservoirs for the watershed and releasing retained water into surface water and ground water.

-- Recreation; Wetlands can become a destination for outdoor activities such as hiking, fishing, bird watching, photography, research & education and hunting.
+- Recreation; Wetlands can become a destination for outdoor activities such as hiking, fishing, bird watching, photography, research and education, and hunting.
 Archery, Riding and Walking dogs are more examples of many more that could be listed here.
-They are all Passive activities, not Active, meaning that they do not impact, modify or transform the ecosystem.
+They are all Passive activities, not Active, meaning that they do not impact, modify, or transform the ecosystem.

 - Education; Wetlands protection activities provide meaningful opportunities to educate the public regarding Wetlands science, Wetlands protection, and the value of water resources.

-- Aesthetic Appeal; Wetlands provide a sure visual value and are often incorporated as features within landscape design.
+- Aesthetic Appeal; Wetlands provide a certain visual value and are often incorporated as features within landscape design.

-- Social focus; Wetlands can be the focal point of community interest and activities, involving business and individuals.
+- Social focus: Wetlands can be the focal point of community interest and activities, involving businesses and individuals.

 - Wetlands can Mitigate Climate Change.
-First line of defense from effects of climate change and first affected.
-They store carbon possibly better than forests.
+First line of defense from the effects of climate change and first affected.
+They store carbon, possibly better than forests.

 - Federal funding and various grant programs are available for the preservation of Wetlands.
 Something worth checking out for landowners with Wetlands on their property.

-That’s a total of 1 negative and 16 positives of Wetlands which vary depending on the perspective of private property owned, for sale, considered for purchase or in general as present on the local territory.
+That’s a total of 1 negative and 16 positives for Wetlands, which vary depending on the perspective of private property owned, for sale, considered for purchase or in general as present on the local territory.

 Wetlands are a “wet” resource for landowners, neighbors and community, because we all benefit from clean air and clean water!

-In the case of 731R Grove St, Norwell, MA – 02061, it’s not a coincidence that professor, naturalist and author William Gould Vinal (Cap’n Vinal) built a personal retreat near these Wetlands in Norwell, MA.
-By building the cabin in the present location, he created the ideal situation of quiet, inspiration and write, write, write about nature in the many books that made him famous and very respected locally and nationally.
+In the case of our house for sale in 2022, 731R Grove St, Norwell, MA – 02061, it’s not a coincidence that professor, naturalist, and author William Gould Vinal (Cap’n Vinal) built a personal retreat near these Wetlands in Norwell, MA.
+By building the cabin in the present location, he created the ideal situation of quiet, inspiration, and writing about nature in the many books that made him famous and very respected locally and nationally.
+He was very inspired, motivated and prolific in his writing.
 That’s why there are streets and schools named after him.

-The cabin was in the middle of nature, near a pond, yet not far from Norwell life, on the edge of these Wetlands, with large windows on all sides and the ability to stay for prolonged periods of time, with access to water and a well (now power also) and a powerful heat source like the beautiful stone fireplace built in the center of the 400 sq ft cabin with solid oakwood floors.
+The cabin was in the middle of nature, near a pond, yet not far from Norwell life, on the edge of these Wetlands, with large windows on all sides and the ability to stay for prolonged periods of time, access to water and a stone well and a powerful heat source like the beautiful stone fireplace built in the center of the 400-square-foot cabin with solid oakwood floors.

-This cabin is waiting for the right owner who can use it as needed, but hopefully respecting the historical value and meaning of this fascinating structure.
+This cabin found the right owners in 2022.
+They’ll use it as they deem fit, but hopefully respecting the historical value and meaning of this fascinating structure.